-- Not all retailers collect and remit the proper amount of tire fees; - Fees are not paid by some trucking companies when large quantities of tires are purchased through fleet sales from wholesale companies; - DOR is paid a flat annual fee of \$50,000.
+- Fees are not paid by some trucking companies when large quantities of tires are purchased through fleet sales from wholesale companies; - DOR is paid a flat annual fee of \$50,000.
 Insufficient resources and a lack of incentive to monitor non-paying entities could be reduced by paying DOR a percentage of collections, reflective of several states with similar programs; and - The tire fee may be collected with other taxes and fees.
 Some fees may be inadvertently misallocated to the wrong fund's ledger.
 This has occurred in at least one other state, and was detected when their collection mechanism changed.

-Figure 1 Waste Tire Trust Fund Revenues
+Figure 1.
+Waste Tire Trust Fund Revenues